|Learn how to encourage historic preservation and the economic and other benefits.|

 Connecticut Trust for Historic Preservation provides information and links on historic preservation for do-it-yourselfers, members of historic preservation commissions, interested community members, etc.

-National Park Service Heritage Preservation Services provides information on federal Historic Preservation Tax Incentives and a great deal more.
+National Park Service & Historic Preservation provides information on federal Historic Preservation Tax Incentives and a great deal more.

 National Trust for Historic Preservation provides lots of info on preservation, as well as photos, or preserved spaces.